 On the National Highway Traffic Safety Administration (NHTSA) website parents and caregivers can search recommended seat types based on their child's age, weight and height.
 Safe Kids Worldwide also has an Ultimate Car Seat Guide that provides practical tips to keep kids safe in cars.

 How can I determine if my child safety seat has been recalled?

 You can sign up to receive email alerts for car seat and booster seat recalls from the National Highway Traffic Safety Administration or search by Manufacturer.

 How do I know if my child safety seat is installed correctly?

-Visit the Child Car Seat Inspection Station Locator to find an Inspection Station near you.
-Certified Child Passenger Safety Technicians will inspect your child safety seat—in most cases, free of charge—and show you how to correctly install and use it.
+The Florida Car Seat Fitting Station List can help you locate a fitting station near you where Certified Child Passenger Safety Technicians will inspect your child safety seat—in most cases, free of charge—and show you how to correctly install and use it.